01 / 10

 The money war has been running for centuries.
 It is the war between those who wish to control the money supply and those who wish to preserve their purchasing power against that control.
 For most of history, ordinary people had no good options: gold and silver could be confiscated, their use criminalized, or their monetary role legally ended by fiat.
 The technological developments of the past fifteen years have changed the options available.
 For the first time in history, individuals can hold monetary instruments that are mathematically protected against debasement and cryptographically resistant to seizure.

 The urgency of the sound money position is not about investment returns or ideological preference.
 It is about the window of time that exists between the current moment — in which alternatives to the CBDC financial system still exist, can be acquired, and can be used — and a future moment in which that window may be closed.
 The tools for financial independence are available now.
 The regulatory environment, while hostile and tightening, still permits their use.
-The on-ramps from fiat to hard assets still function.
-The exchanges and peer-to-peer markets still operate.
-None of this is guaranteed to remain true indefinitely, and the trajectory of regulatory development in every major jurisdiction is toward restriction, not toward liberalization.
+None of this is guaranteed to remain true indefinitely.

 The declaration of financial independence is not a political manifesto.
 It is a personal decision made by each individual who understands the monetary environment they are living in and acts accordingly.
-It begins with the recognition that the money in your bank account is not your money — it is an unsecured liability of a financial institution operating within a system that your government controls.
-It continues with the acquisition of monetary instruments that are genuinely yours: that you hold, that you control, that no institution can freeze or inflate or confiscate without your cooperation.
-It ends with the recognition that financial sovereignty is not a privilege of the wealthy or the technically sophisticated.
-It is available to anyone willing to understand the tools and use them.
+It begins with the recognition that the money in your bank account is not your money — it is an unsecured liability of a financial institution.
+It ends with the recognition that financial sovereignty is available to anyone willing to understand the tools and use them.
 The money war is already happening.
 The only question is which side of it you are on.